 Although hyperbaric oxygen therapy is often heavily marketed to people with MS, there are no consistent data that support the use of hyperbaric oxygen therapy for the treatment of MS.

-Orally administered cannabinoids (cannabis extract, synthetic THC), mucosally delivered cannabinoids (cannabis THC and CBD extract oral spray, nabiximols (trade name Sativex), and smoked cannabis have all been studied for therapeutic effects in MS. Based on available evidence, cannabinoids may relieve spasticity and/or pain in people with MS; however, no marijuana-derived medications are approved by the U.S. Food and Drug Administration to treat MS. Sativex has received regulatory approval in more than 25 countries outside the United States for the treatment of spasticity (muscle stiffness/spasm) due to MS. There are insufficient data to determine if smoking marijuana ameliorates symptoms of MS. Additionally, the psychoactive properties and other potential adverse effects need to be considered.
-Sativex is licensed in the UK for use as an add-on treatment for MS-related spasticity when people have shown inadequate response to other symptomatic treatments or found their side effects intolerable.
+Orally administered cannabinoids (cannabis extract, synthetic tetrahydrocannabinol [THC], mucosally delivered cannabinoids (cannabis THC and cannabidiol [CBD] extract oral spray, nabiximols (brand name Sativex), and smoked cannabis have all been studied for therapeutic effects in MS. Based on available evidence, cannabinoids may relieve spasticity and/or pain in people with MS; however, no marijuana-derived medications are approved by the U.S. Food and Drug Administration to treat MS. Sativex has received regulatory approval in more than 25 countries outside the United States for the treatment of spasticity (muscle stiffness/spasm) due to MS. There are insufficient data to determine if smoking marijuana ameliorates symptoms of MS. Additionally, the psychoactive properties and other potential adverse effects need to be considered.
+Sativex is licensed in the United Kingdom for use as an add-on treatment for MS-related spasticity when people have shown inadequate response to other symptomatic treatments or found their side effects intolerable.

 There is insufficient data to assess any real beneficial effects of omega-3 fatty acid supplementation on MS.

-2014 evidence-based guidelines from the American Academy of Neurology concluded that a low-fat diet with fish oil supplementation is probably ineffective for reducing MS-related relapse, disability, or MRI lesions, or for improving fatigue or quality of life.
+2014 evidence-based guidelines from the American Academy of Neurology concluded that a low-fat diet with fish oil supplementation is probably ineffective for reducing MS-related relapse, disability, or magnetic resonance imaging (MRI) lesions, or for improving fatigue or quality of life.